Loading Events

 The Sustainability Arena is a gathering place for those of us who want to steer the future in the right direction.
 Here, stakeholders from politics, business, research, and civil society come together civil society share knowledge and discuss how we can take steps toward a sustainable society.

-Co-organizers for the day are Viable Cities, Hemsö Fastigheter, HBV, Adda, LFM30 Malmö, Smart Built Environment, Swegon, and Sh bygg, sten och anläggning.
+Co-organizers for the day include Viable Cities, Hemsö Fastigheter, HBV, Adda, LFM30 Malmö, Smart Built Environment, Swegon, and Sh bygg, sten och anläggning.

 8:30–9:30 a.m.
 Industry Call to Action – Immediate Strict Limits to Meet the Paris Agreement.
 Are you also convinced that the real estate, construction, and civil engineering sectors must act now to meet the Paris Agreement’s goals?
 The National Board of Housing, Building, and Planning’s only proposal in line with the EU’s goals is Level 1—but introducing limits as late as 2027 or 2030 is already too late.
 The Great Dining Hall